mirob2005/Python_Data_Structures/README.md

 Units Tests to test each operation and to ensure proper tracking of next insert/delete location to ensure shape property

+## *Trie Operations:*
+- traverse(Words|Prefixes) - Outputs words for generic type or all prefixes for prefix count versions
+- traverseBFS
+- add
+- remove
+- isMember (full words or prefixes specifically added)
+- updateValue (Generic type only)
+- getValue

+### *Types:*
+- Generic - allows adding words with a corresponding value, all prefix node values are None
+- Prefix Count - user only adds words, values correspond to number of times that prefix is used
+- Prefix Count Speed - Same as above, but using more space to allow for faster indexing

+Unit tests to test each operation for all 3 types

 ## *Sorting:*
 ### Selection Sorts:
 - HeapSort - uses an array-based binary heap, in-place sort, not stable,